karthik7890/AI_SummerProjects/README.md

 # DAY 1
 - Basics of loading, making a copy of, and displaying the image using opnecv2.
 - Converting the color image into grayscale image and converting that gray scale image into just pure black and white(only 0 and 1) using threshold function.

+# Day 2
+- Gaussian Blur
+- Moving Object Detection and Videos Capture